marianux/ecg-kit/README.md

 This kit also includes many open-source projects such as [WFDB Toolbox for MATLAB and Octave](http://physionet.org/physiotools/matlab/wfdb-app-matlab/) from [Physionet](http://physionet.org/), [PRtools](http://prtools.org/), [Libra](https://wis.kuleuven.be/stat/robust/LIBRA), [export_fig](http://undocumentedmatlab.com/blog/export_fig) from [undocumented Matlab](http://undocumentedmatlab.com/), and other open-source scripts that have their proper references to the original projects or authors.

 ## Voluntary contributions
 Many thanks to Andrés Demski from UTN who helped to this project before he learned how to use it.
-To the friends of Zaragoza:
+To **all** the friends in Zaragoza, Porto and Lund, but in special to the ones closest to the project:

 * Pablo Laguna, Juan Pablo Martínez, Rute Almeida and Juan Bolea, for the wavedet ECG delineator and many parts of the Biosig browser project that were adapted to this project.
 * Jesús Lázaro and Eduardo Gil for the PPG / ABP pulse detection code.